swesterfeld/audiowmark/docs/audiowmark.md

 This prevents watermark extraction or modification by anyone without possession of the exact encoding key.

-## Experimental Speed Detection
+## Speed Detection

-An experimental branch is currently in development that explores the ability to extract watermarks from audio segments played back at unknown rates.
+As one of the later developments, a dedicated speed detection facility has been integrated that explores the ability to extract watermarks from audio segments played back at unknown rates.
 In scenarios where audio has been resampled and pitched at a constant rate, synchronization markers may still be detectable by searching the audio content at varying resampled playback rates.